teallach-desktop/teallach/README.md

 Informal bumbles of ideas forming a thin veneer on top of labwc.

+- [x] `teallach-welcome`: a setup script to choose keyboard layout and so on
-- [x] teallach-menu: a configurable wrapper for labwc-menu-generator
+- [x] `teallach-menu`: a configurable wrapper for labwc-menu-generator
+- [ ] `teallach-nitrogen`: wallpaper browser and swaybg wrapper
+- [ ] `tint`: a Wayland panel inspired by tint2

 # How

     ./configure
 	make
 	make install
+    teallach-welcome

 Files will be installed as follows (unless you specify a different `--prefix` when running `./configure`: